 4. Develop a Schedule

 With the knowledge of testing strategy and scope in hand, you are able to develop schedule for testing.
 Divide the work into testing activities and estimate the required effort.
 You can also estimate the required resources for each task.
-Now, you can include test schedule in your test plan which helps you to control the progress of testing process.
+Now, you can include test schedule in your testing plan which helps you to control the progress of testing process.

 5. Define Roles and Responsibilities